 - Label is the text displayed in the graph key for each segment.
 This can be any value, but you will want it to properly represent its segment.

 - Device IDS / Tags is a device query for choosing which devices are displayed within the segment.

 - Attribute is the device attribute whose value will be displayed in the gauge.
 This attribute must be of the type

 Number.
 Note that if data from more than one device is being displayed, each of those devices must supply the same attribute name.

-- Aggregation Type only applies when Duration is set to anything other than "Last received data point", OR when a device tag is supplied in the device query, OR if more than one device ID is supplied within the device query.
-This determines how the all the available data returned should be aggregated before displaying the value.
-For example, choosing "MEAN" will average all data points together before displaying within the gauge.
+- Aggregation Type only applies when Duration is set to anything other than “Last received data point,” or when a device tag is supplied in the device query, or if more than one device ID is supplied in the device query.
+This determines how all of the available data returned should be aggregated before displaying the value.
+For example, “Mean” averages all data points together before displaying within the gauge.